magicblock-labs/Solana.Unity-SDK/src/pages/docs/jupiter.md

 description:
 ---

 Jupiter is natively supported in the SDK.
-Utility methods are provided to easily build the transactions needed to get quotes and perform swaps.
+Utility methods are provided to easily get swap quotes, build and send the transactions needed to perform swaps.

 # Jupiter